 When you put your customers ahead of everything else, you’re actually opting for the most important stakeholder in your business.
 Because, as I said before, customers pay your salaries and bring you profits.

 Even if it means canceling important meetings, revising schedules, sacrificing holidays and occasionally giving up profits.
 Staying in line with your core values, every person in your organization should understand the importance of your customers and should be confident that he will be appreciated for sacrificing other tasks for ensuring their satisfaction.

 This also means that you need to empower your employees and give them the right authority and confidence to make at-the-spot decisions for your customers.
 Give them ownership of their clients and encourage them to take rational decisions when required.
 Make sure you provide them the best tools do their jobs.

 For instance, most businesses have an email account like email@example.com to handle their customer queries and complaints.
 More often than not, it will be mentioned on the company’s website, making it one of the easiest ways for customers get their voice heard.

-If you want to build a truly customer centric organization, you should use a tool like Hiver to manage such email accounts.
+If you want to build a true customer centric organization, you should use Hiver to manage such email accounts.
 Its delegation, tracking, and automation features will help make it easier to manage and respond to customer tickets effectively.

 4. Reward Employees for Customer Satisfaction